mjambon/gencache/README.md

-# gencache
+# gencache - a generational cache

-🚧 work in progress 🚧

-Generational in-memory cache.
 This is a general-purpose cache library for OCaml applications.
+It is suitable for caching medium to large objects in memory (kilobytes and beyond).
+It is scan-resistant i.e. if flooded with new entries that are never reused, older entries with a history of reuse won't be evicted from the cache.
+Object size and recomputation cost can be provided by the user for optimal performance.

 Goals:
 - easy to use